Akshaykumar05/Cloud-Computing/README.md

 * Edge locations are located at other locations from Regions.
 * AWS Edge Location hosts a special service to deliver the content faster is called **Amazon CloudFront**

+### AWS global infrastructure
+* Regions are geographically **isolated location**, where you can access AWS services requires to run your application.
+* Regions contain Availability zones that are **physically separated buildings** with their  own power, heating, cooling, and network.
+* AWS Edge locations run **Amazon CloudFront** to bring the content closer to your customers, no matter where they are in the world.